Palme School

 According to the new style Christmas should have been celebrated on January 7, and according to the Julian calendar the church continued to consider this day as December 25.
 It would seem, what difference does it make for ordinary people?
 But the Christmas fast, which began on November 28, New Style, and ended on Christmas Eve, January 6, came into play.
 About this we have separate article.

 Thus, in the secular New Year according to the New Style a strict fast was to be observed.
 And during the fast it was forbidden to have fun and eat fried food.
-But since the Bolsheviks tried to divert the attention of young people from the Christian Christmas, they organized plays, concerts and entertainment on New Year's Eve.
+But since the Bolsheviks tried to divert the attention of young people from the Christian Christmas, they organized plays and concerts on New Year's Eve.

 How to celebrate the Old New Year